Do you love nature and want…

 So, despite their best intentions, that person may have just done more harm than good by creating what’s called an ecological trap.
 (An ecological trap is a location that looks good to an animal but then turns out to be detrimental once the animal has committed to that spot and can’t leave.)

-When you create pollinator habitat, you’re making sure that the pollinators you attract have everything they need (food, water, and shelter) throughout their life cycles.
+When you create a thriving ecosystem, you’re making sure that the pollinators you attract have everything they need (food, water, and shelter) throughout their life cycles.
 That includes both the plants you grow and the way you manage those plants.
 In other words, you transition from just attracting pollinators to really supporting pollinators.
-(The same is true for any type of habitat.)

 Because you’re unique!